benders5e/benders5e/monk.md

 Starting at 2nd level, your speed increases by 10 feet while you are not wearing armor or wielding a shield.
 This bonus increases when you reach certain monk levels, as shown in the Monk table.

 ### Monastic Tradition
-When you reach 3rd level, you commit yourself to a monastic tradition: the Way of the Open Hand, detailed at the end of the class description or one from another source.
+When you reach 3rd level, you commit yourself to a monastic tradition: the Way of the Open Hand, the Way of Chi, or the Way of Shadow, all detailed at the end of the class description.
 Your tradition grants you features at 3rd level and again at 6th, 11th, and 17th level.

 <!--div style="height:0em;">
 </div-->